Nationals Baseball

 From This Week in 1960s Baseball … (November 15, 1967) – Today the Baseball Writers of America (BBWAA) voted Boston Red Sox left fielder C...

-• Lights Out: Ken Johnson
+• Lights Out: Rocky Colavito

 • Stan Bahnsen Named AL’s Best Rookie